rackerlabs/rackspace-how-to/content/cloud-servers/manually-enable-auto-updates-on-rhel-and-centos-public-cloud-servers.md

 procedures.

 This article describes how to enable automatic updates on your Red Hat&reg;
-Enterprise Linux&reg; (RHEL) and CentOS&reg; Rackspace Public Cloud Servers to ensure that crucial updates are installed and current.
+Enterprise Linux&reg; (RHEL) and CentOS&reg; Rackspace public cloud servers to ensure that crucial updates are installed and current.

 ### RHEL 6 and CentOS 6

-Use the following steps to enable automatic updates on your RHEL 6 and CentOS 6 Rackspace Public Cloud Servers:
+Use the following steps to enable automatic updates on your RHEL 6 and CentOS 6 Rackspace public cloud servers:

 1. After connecting to your server, install `yum-cron` by running the following
    command: